 Emotion coaching is a form of discipline that focuses on helping children recognize and identify their emotions (7).

-Parents are then meant to connect with their child, and to not ignore the misbehavior.
-Following this, you help your child label their emotions and team up together to find ways to work with their feelings.
+Parents should then connect with their child but not ignore the misbehavior.
+Following this, you help your child label their emotions and work together to find ways to deal with their feelings.

 5. Gentle Discipline